 Reasons for negative results:

-- the concentration of LH too low to detect
+- The concentration of luteinizing hormone was too low to detect.

-- testing too early or too late in the menstrual cycle
+- Testing was too early or too late in the menstrual cycle.

-Predicting the LH surge can be tricky, so don’t worry if you get another negative ovulation test result.
-It may have come earlier than planned.
+Predicting the luteinizing hormone surge can be tricky, so don’t worry if you get a negative ovulation test result.
+It may have come earlier than expected.

-For the most accurate result, doctors suggest testing twice a day, 10 hours or more apart, for a few days prior to ovulation.
+For the most accurate result, health care providers suggest testing twice a day, 10 hours or more apart, for a few days prior to ovulation.

-Log your ovulation test results and the app will use them to make even more accurate predictions.
+Log your ovulation test results, and Flo will use them to make even more accurate predictions.

 The ovulation test can be negative for the following reasons:

-- The peak time of LH is short, and you missed it (that is why you should do tests twice a day).
+- The peak time of luteinizing hormone is short, and you missed it (that’s why it’s important to do tests twice a day).

 - In some cycles, ovulation does not occur because of stress, intense physical activity, sudden weight changes, or unusual climate.

 - With long cycles, you may have taken a test too early.
-You should start taking them 17 days before the expected period or 3 days before the potential ovulation.
+Start taking them 17 days before your expected period or three days before potential ovulation.
 Continue until the result is positive.

 - The test has been performed incorrectly.
-For example, your urine was diluted or you did not follow the instructions.
+For example, your urine was diluted or you did not follow the instructions exactly.

-Be patient and record the test results for at least 3 cycles.
+Be patient and record the test results for at least three cycles.

-To get the most reliable result, you can apply other available methods: measure your basal temperature and monitor changes in your cervical mucus
+To get the most reliable result, you can try other available methods for predicting ovulation, such as measuring basal temperature and monitoring changes in cervical mucus.